 Amazon’s security requirements limit access to personally identifiable information (PII) for buyers.
-Due to Amazon's data protection policies for developers, third-party messaging tools like Feedback Genius are not allowed to store your customers' Personally Identifiable Data (PID).
+Due to Amazon's data protection policies for developers, third-party messaging tools like the Communication Center are not allowed to store your customers' Personally Identifiable Data (PID).

 Amazon considers these data points to be Personally Identifiable Data (PID):

 Buyer First Name

 What does this mean for your Communication Center messages?

 Regardless of how you’re sending review solicitations, you need to check them for readability and possible updating.
 If you have email templates, you should:

 Remove any PII variables that aren’t critical.

 For critical ones, consider replacing with a general term, like “there.” e.g.: “Hello there" instead of “Hello [first-name].”